sentialx/electron-global/README.md

-# electron-runtime
+# electron-global

 A tool for building lighweight Electron apps using a global Electron instance.

 ![image](https://user-images.githubusercontent.com/11065386/63189647-b526eb00-c064-11e9-9280-c2148d8ae99e.png)

-(`electron-quick-start` repo built with `electron-runtime` and `electron-builder`)
+(`electron-quick-start` repo built with `electron-global` and `electron-builder`)

 # How it works?

-`electron-runtime` creates a custom Electron distributable with a small app launcher which checks the app's `package.json` and downloads corresponding `major` version and the newest in case of `minor` and `patch`.
+`electron-global` creates a custom Electron distributable with a small app launcher which checks the app's `package.json` and downloads corresponding `major` version and the newest in case of `minor` and `patch`.
 The Electron versions are being saved to:

-- on macOS and Linux: `~/.electron-runtime/x`
+- on macOS and Linux: `~/.electron-global/x`

 Where `x` is the major version of Electron (e.g. 6).